AresMUSH/aresmush.com/tutorials/config/website.md

 * You can include HTML in the menu titles.
 Notably, this lets you use fontawesome icon codes in place of or alongside your menu text.
 * Top-level nav items can be a dropdown menu (use the `menu` option to list the menu's pages) or a single page link (omit the `menu` option)

+### Role-Restricted Menus

+You can use the `roles` option to restrict a top nav menu to certain roles.
+Specify a list of role names.
+Even if there's only a single role, still specify it like a list.
+For example:

+    - title: Admin
+      roles:
+      - admin
+      - coder
+      menu:
+      - title: Jobs
+        route: jobs

+{% note %}
+This only works for the top menu items, and not individual pages within the submenu.
+{% endnote %}

 ### Internal Pages